Ulad/DocuCraft/README.md

 ## ⚙️ Configuration and Usage

-The project uses separate settings file (by default, a text file is used.):
+The project uses separate settings file with `pydantic_settings` library:

-- settings.py (# TODO файл .env)
+- `settings.py`

-You need to specify the main variables in it.
+By default, variables for local development are specified there.
+In the production environment, you need to create environment variables with the same names or create an `.env` file in which you can also specify these variables.
+There is an example in the `.env.example` file.

 Important!
 In the `loader` module, the main function `load_excel_data` loads only from Excel's named tables, I did it because I want to and it's convenient. 😊
 ```python